KevinDockx/HttpCache/README.md

 ## How Do I Get Started? ##

-First, install the NuGet package (coming when ready for release).
+First, install the NuGet package: https://www.nuget.org/packages/Marvin.HttpCache/

 Then, in the location you instantiate your HttpClient, instantiate it by passing in an instance of HttpCacheHandler from the Marvin.HttpCache package: